-A management plan is considered current if it remains consistent with the landowner's objectives and the conditions on the ground, regardless of when the plan was written.
+A management plan is considered current if it remains consistent with the landowner's objectives and management strategy, regardless of when the plan was written.

 Standard 2: Compliance with Laws

 Forest management activities comply with all relevant federal, state and local laws, regulations and ordinances.